atvs1478/sq/README.md

 ```
 python.exe <idf_path>\components\esptool_py\esptool\esptool.py -p COM<n> -b 921600 --before default_reset --after hard_reset write_flash --flash_mode dio --flash_size detect --flash_freq 80m 0x150000 build\squeezelite.bin
 ```
+Use 'idf monitor' to monitor the application (see esp-idf documentation)
 ## Additional misc notes to do you build (kitchen sink)
 - as of this writing, ESP-IDF has a bug int he way the PLL values are calculated for i2s, so you *must* use the i2s.c file in the patch directory
 - for codecs libraries, add -mlongcalls if you want to rebuild them, but you should not (use the provided ones in codecs/lib). if you really want to rebuild them, open an issue